thomasabishop/eolas/zk/DynamoDB.md

 A **global secondary index** is useful for querying data that needs to be accessed using non-primary key attributes.
-For example, if you have a Users table with UserID as the primary key but often need to fetch users by their Email, a GSI on Email would be appropriate.
+For example, if you have a Users table with `UserID` as the primary key but often need to fetch users by their `Email`, a GSI on `Email` would be appropriate.

 There are also **local secondary indices** but I don't understand the difference.